postmanlabs/labs-docs/src/pages/docs/developer/code-generators.md

 ## Next steps

-To get started using the code generator module, [check out the instructions for installation and usage in the project repo on GitHub](https://github.com/postmanlabs/postman-code-generators).
-If you're using Postman to work with client applications, you might also find it useful to [capture request data](/docs/sending-requests/capturing-request-data/capturing-http-requests/).
+- If you're using Postman to work with client applications, you might also find it useful to [capture request data](/docs/sending-requests/capturing-request-data/capturing-http-requests/).